amitananddotxyz/LetUsCode/README.md

 Contributions are always *welcome*.
 Please send your feedback at <amitananddotxyz@gmail.com>.

 ### License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.
+All the projects are licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.